goodmami/pe/README.md

 ### Value bindings

-A value binding takes a sub-match (e.g., of a sequence, choice, or repetition) and extracts it from the match's value while optionally associating it with a name that is made available in the `Match.groupdict()` dictionary.
+A value binding takes a sub-match (e.g., of a sequence, choice, or repetition) and extracts it from the match's value while associating it with a name that is made available in the `Match.groupdict()` dictionary.

 ```python
 >>> e = pe.compile(r'[0-9] x:[.]
 [0-9]')